DeGrom to get MRI for side issue after Mets win 5th straight

 “I want to sit and wait and see what it is, and then we can plan as a group what’s next,” Rojas said.

-The right-hander threw 68 pitches over five innings, allowing a run with six strikeouts, a hit and three walks.
+The 32-year-old deGrom threw 68 pitches over five innings, allowing a run with six strikeouts, a hit and three walks.

 DeGrom walked three during a 29-pitch fifth inning, just the second time in his career he’s done that.
 His previous three-walk inning was May 13, 2018, at Philadelphia.
 He was pulled after one inning in that game, his first back from the injured list.